Graduate courses are graded as follows:

 Second Master’s Degree

 A student may pursue a second Master’s Degree at Mount Mercy.
-The degree must be significantly different from the initial degree.
-A maximum of 12 credits from the initial degree may be accepted toward the Mount Mercy degree.
+A maximum of 18 credits from the initial Mount Mercy degree may be accepted toward the second Mount Mercy degree.
+A maximum of 9 credits from a transfer degree may be accepted toward a second Mount Mercy degree.

 Statute of Limitations